 When you’re fully vaccinated

-As more people have been vaccinated against COVID-19, the CDC continues to update its guidelines on what fully vaccinated people can do.
+As more people get vaccinated against COVID-19, the CDC continues to update its guidelines on what fully vaccinated people can do.
 These guidelines also take into account how contagious the current strains of COVID-19 are.

-On July 27, 2021, the CDC recommended that fully vaccinated people should wear masks in indoor public settings if they live in areas where COVID-19 is spreading at “substantial” or “high” levels.
-This CDC tool will show you whether COVID-19 is spreading at low, moderate, substantial, or high levels where you live.
+The CDC recommends that fully vaccinated people should wear masks in indoor public settings if they live in areas where COVID-19 is spreading at “substantial” or “high” levels.
+This CDC tool shows you whether COVID-19 is spreading at low, moderate, substantial, or high levels where you live.

 All unvaccinated people should wear a mask in public indoor and outdoor settings.